SeanatLBC/Hyperledger/README.md

 Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
 It is a global collaboration, hosted by The Linux Foundation, including leaders in finance, banking, Internet of Things, supply chains, manufacturing and Technology.

 If you do not know where to start or are looking to overcome a specific hurdle with your Hyperledger Project, what you seek may be right below.
-Feel free to reach outto us if you do not find it....
+Feel free to reach out to us if you do not find it....

 8 Steps to a Blockchain Solution (Template / Checklist) - https://www.entrepreneur.com/article/300077